Gerontion (Homeland): Plot

-Saul returns to Langley where he's been largely absent despite being acting director.
+Saul returns to Langley where he has been largely absent despite being acting director.
 Dar Adal and Senator Lockhart (Tracy Letts) are both there waiting for him and looking for answers.
 Saul apprises them of the entire operation—the blackmailing of Javadi into cooperating, how it was done, and who was involved.
 When Lockhart learns that Javadi is still in the country, he demands that his departing plane be grounded so that Javadi can be tried immediately rather than used as an asset.
 When Saul refuses, Lockhart demands a phone where he can call the President.
 Pretending to comply, Saul leads him into a conference room and locks him inside until Javadi's plane has left U.S. airspace.
 Afterwards, Saul and Dar Adal share a drink; Adal congratulates Saul on his successful operation.

 Carrie escorts Javadi to a plane to go back to Iran, keeping up the guise in front of his entourage that Carrie is the one whose hand is being forced by Javadi.
 Before he boards, Javadi volunteers some information to Carrie: the man who built the bomb and moved Brody's car into place at Langley is still at large in the U.S., and that Leland Bennett, Javadi's lawyer, should know his identity.
 Carrie goes back to Quinn asking for his help in clearing Brody's name.
 Quinn seemingly agrees to help, but confesses to Carrie his total disillusionment with the CIA and his doubts that any of their actions can be ultimately justifiable.